project-terraforma/stanley-jeffrey-attributesConflation/README.md

 ## Challenges
 - **Data availability and coverage:** Some datasets do not cover all geographic areas, limiting evaluation scope.
 - **Overpass API limitations:** Encountered query timeouts for large OSM data batches; mitigated by narrowing geographic scopes and using Python tools.
-- **Pending sponsor feedback:** Awaiting confirmation from the OMF team regarding OKR alignment and data priorities.

 ---